 Quiet little campground tucked away on the North Fork of the Malheur River.

-Rio Grande del Norte National Monument is a short drive from our Forest Service campground, so it only made since to check it out.
+Rio Grande del Norte National Monument is a short drive from our Forest Service campground, so it only made sense to check it out.
 We had a fun day exploring and hiking.

-This unique canyon is one of the few place where the Mojave River flows above ground.
+This unique canyon is one of the few places where the Mojave River flows above ground.
 A good stopping spot not far from the highway.

 We found a very nice area for dispersed camping.
-We saw very few campers on this spacious area that offered lots of level space to camp.
+We saw very few campers in this spacious area that offered lots of level space to camp.

-This BLM campground is a couple hours east of Bend, OR.
-Right now the lake is so low that the dock and boat ramp no longer reach the water, resulting in a very empty campground.
+This BLM campground is a couple of hours east of Bend, OR.
+Right now, the lake is so low that the dock and boat ramp no longer reach the water, resulting in an empty campground.